Published Jul 20, 2022

 Assistance Paying for Immunotherapy Drugs

 Immunotherapy drugs can be expensive.
-As well, Medicare does not cover Keytruda and other immunotherapy medications.
+As such, Medicare does not cover all costs associated with Keytruda and other immunotherapy medications.
 That said, there are many programs from the federal government, as well as state governments, that help people get the prescription drugs they need to treat cancer.

 Programs that may help with immunotherapy cancer treatment costs include: